 Japanese shrimp gyoza, also known as potstickers or dumplings, is a delicious wrapper filled with shrimp and vegetables and pan fried to perfection.
-It is traditionally served with soy sauce, or a citrus soy sauce such as Ponzu sauce.
+It is traditionally served with soy sauce or a citrus soy sauce such as Ponzu sauce.

-Gyoza is often served as a main course at family meals, or "okazu."
+Gyoza is often served as the main course at family meals, or "okazu."
 It is also a popular side dish or appetizer at ramen noodle shops, as well as some izakaya (Japanese style tapas restaurants).

-Other popular style of gyoza include ground pork filling, a mixture of ground beef and ground pork, ground chicken gyoza, or all vegetable gyoza.
+Other popular styles of gyoza include ground pork filling, a mixture of ground beef and ground pork, ground chicken gyoza, or all vegetable gyoza.
 This recipe for shrimp gyoza is lighter when compared to some of the more traditional ground meats.

 Article Edited by Judy Ung